Rosie Kay: Resignation from Rosie Kay Dance Company

 In December 2021, The Times published an article regarding Kay's resignation from her own dance company.
 According to the article, Kay stepped down after complaints were made to the company's board about her views on transgender identity, which she expressed in conversation at a private dinner party she threw in her home for company dancers.
 The ostensible purpose of the gathering, which took place during rehearsals for the company's production of "Romeo and Juliet." was to "relax and cheer everyone up," although the dancers have claimed that Kay was still acting in the role of their employer.
-The complaints that ultimately led to Kay's resignation from the company she founded were made by four of the dancers who attended the party, some of who say they are non-binary.
+The complaints that ultimately led to Kay's resignation from the company she founded were made by four of the dancers who attended the party, some of whom say they are non-binary.

 The conflict leading to the complaints arose during a conversation in which Kay told the party attendees she was working with an LGBT book club and several trans friends to create a new production based on Orlando.
-According to Kay, "Debate turned heated as we talked about the differences between sex and gender and whether transwomen should be admitted to women’s spaces, such as refuges for victims of domestic violence.
+According to Kay, "Debate turned heated as we talked about the differences between sex and gender and whether transwomen[sic] should be admitted to women’s spaces, such as refuges for victims of domestic violence.
 I believe in sex-based protections and women’s sex-based rights.
 Women’s rights and freedom of expression are a cornerstone to my artistic expression."
 Kay, who says she was raped at 16 by a school friend, says she is gender non-conforming, but that "as a dancer, you live in your body.
 You are under no illusion about your sex.
 During periods, you injure more easily.
 When you ovulate, you're wobbly."